PARTNERSHIPS FOR ENHANCED ENGAGEMENT IN RESEARCH (PEER) HEALTH

 Every three years the Mozambique MoH (Ministry of Health) organizes a national health conference.
 The team presented the formative results in 2015 and intervention results in 2018.
 All the presentations were well received and the team was able to answer many questions and generate interest in the study.
 The team also disseminated the preliminary results of the study in all our collaborator institutions, namely the health facilities of the study, Manica and Sofala Provincial Health Directorates, MOH, and USAID Mozambique.

 In Maputo the dissemination was done at the MoH National Directorate of Public Health board meeting.
 In the meeting all heads of the public health departments were present.
 The meeting was very productive, because the team was able to transmit the results of the outcome to those who matter most, given the fact that they are the key policy makers and have the power to change health policy.
-The team was pleased to receive the news that the Health Ministry is starting HAART in CCR, which was one of our main recommendation to the Ministry of Health.
+The team was pleased to receive the news that the Health Ministry is starting HAART in CCR, which was one of the main recommendations to the Ministry of Health.

 The team wrote and submitted one paper to the 7th HIV Pediatric International Conference in Vancouver, Canada and it was approved to be presented as poster by the PI.
 Additionally, the team is currently writing three articles of the study for publication in international journals.
 The articles are: